Fulfillment Costs Explained

 ShipBob’s pricing model is reflective of a total fulfillment cost for standard, direct-to-consumer order fulfillment.
-Rather than cluttering your invoice with line items or hidden fees, this pricing model simplifies fulfillment costs by only charging for receiving, monthly inventory storage, and shipping.
-Standard picking and packaging incur no additional costs.
+Rather than cluttering your invoice with line items or hidden fees, this pricing model simplifies fulfillment costs by only charging a single fulfillment fee for picking, packing, shipping, packaging materials, and labor (along with separate fees for receiving inventory, monthly inventory storage, and other add-ons like kitting and returns).

 This simple pricing model helps ensure that retailers avoid any hidden fees or surprise costs during the fulfillment process.

 “I really like that the pricing structure was simple and there were not any additional add-on charges.
 I didn’t really have any alternatives I was considering, because ShipBob was the easy choice.”Matt Dryfhout, President & Founder, BAKblade